 Succulents are beautiful, low maintenance, and fun to grow.
-By learning how to make a succulent terrarium, you can bring a bit of nature indoors for the cooler months with a minimal amount of effort.
-These succulent bowl gardens will thrive indoors!
+By learning how to grow succulents in a bowl, you can bring a bit of nature indoors for the cooler months with a minimal amount of effort.
+These succulent bowl gardens can be made in glass bowls, pottery bowls, and even hypertufa containers…and will thrive indoors!

 Planting Succulents in a Bowl (Even a Glass Bowl)